 - Reduced reliance on costly manual inspections

-- Easy installation of the fibre optic cable and repair is as simple as re-joining the ends
+- Easy installation and repair of the fibre optic cable

 - Monitoring of the conveyor can be from an operation centre anywhere